 - Combine all ingredients with a whisk or a fork.

 - Use immediately or store to use later.

-- Makes about ¾ cup dry rub, which is more than enough for a 2-pound pork belly.
+- Makes about ¾ cup dry rub.

 - Store in a sealed container in a cool, dry place away from light.

 This post was originally published on November 28, 2018, but has been updated with new helpful information.

 This rub has become the family favorite for pork loin.
 Easy to create, easy to rub in, and great to eat!